eder/julius/README.md

 This help you make your HTML more easy, since now you can compare  the layout with the HTML.

 ###Features
-+ Displays JPG, PNG (also with transparency), TIFF, GIF
++ Displays JPG, PNG (also with transparency), GIF.
 + Keyboard control for pixel precise positioning.